zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-google.md

-Itching, hemorrhoids, diabetes, paralysis, cancer, diarrhea, diarrhea Disease, Slow Disease, Airborne Disease, Third Disease Seasons Mutant disease, heterogeneous disease, congenital disease, Whether the disease is the result of karma, cold, heat, hunger, thirst or defecation?
+Itching, hemorrhoids, diabetes, paralysis, cancer, diarrhea, diarrhea Disease, Slow Disease, Airborne Disease, Third Disease Seasons Mutant disease, heterogeneous disease, congenital disease, Whether the disease is the result of kamma, cold, heat, hunger, thirst or defecation?
 These diseases are also caused by flies, mosquitoes, air, sun and long-lived species.
 Whether this is a hazard or a hazard, who are the hazards covered by the hazard?
 Physical immorality, verbal immorality, mental immorality, libido inhibition, movement